searxng/searxng/docs/dev/makefile.rst

   running bdist_wheel

   $ ls  ./dist
-  searx-0.18.0-py3-none-any.whl  searx-0.18.0.tar.gz
+  searxng-0.18.0-py3-none-any.whl  searxng-0.18.0.tar.gz

 To upload packages to PyPi_, there is also a ``pypi.upload`` target (to test use ``pypi.upload.test``).
-Since you are not the owner of :pypi:`searx` you will never need to upload.
+Since you are not the owner of :pypi:`searxng` you will never need to upload.